modeset/-deprecated-utensils/WIP.md

 - Do tip and popover, drop extend Togglable instead of using composition?
 - There should be some sort of Togglable class that acts similar to the demo (removes a bunch of classes then add more) pass a data-remove?
-- Should ToggleableGroup support data-bindables for tab, pill, etc..
+- Create wrappers around tab, pill, accordions etc. to minimize the required data-attributes

 ## Vendor stuff
-- Add a script for installing jQuery, underscore, respond.js and modernizr
+- Add a script for curling jQuery, underscore, respond.js and modernizr